jithupaulose/Parsing-and-Flattening-XML-files-using-Python/README.md

-# Parsing and Flatten XML files using python
+# Parsing and Flatten XML files using Python
 This mini Project will show you how to extract data from an XML file using simple python code in an easily manipulative form.